 - Feel Good About the Way You Travel

-We all care about the planet, and you can travel with us knowing that the emissions from your trip are 100 percent carbon-offset.
-Natural Habitat Adventures is the world’s first carbon-neutral travel company, a feature that is especially critical when considering that polar bears are under substantial threat from our planet’s warming temperatures.
+We all care about the planet, and you can travel with us knowing that the emissions from your trip are 100% carbon-offset.
+Natural Habitat Adventures is the world’s first carbon-neutral travel company, a feature that is especially critical when considering that natural ecosystems and wildlife are under substantial threat from our planet’s warming temperatures.